“PRACTICE over PRODUCT”

 WORKSHOP: Examining and Expanding Your WRITING Practice

-Here at RuptureXIBIT, we offer artists an affordable space in which to expand and define their practice during a four-week intensive mentoring residency concluding with an open studio event.
-This is an opportunity to push your practice and show experimental and unresolved work and talk about it across disciplines and communities devoid of hierarchy.
+This is an opportunity to push your practice and show experimental or unresolved work and talk about it across disciplines and communities devoid of hierarchy.
 Experimental means experimental to you: how you ask more of your practice.

 We’re currently accepting residency proposals for our 350 sq. ft.
 High Street shop-front gallery.
 This intensive mentoring residency consists of four weeks of studio/gallery space, plus four 90 minute mentoring sessions and the opportunity to be part of our studio community.
 It includes access to our workshops and group crits and the more informal support that comes with working from the studio.
 Plus, we offer promotion of the residency and open studio across numerous platforms and full support from our experienced in-house team.